xxyypp/C-Compiler/readme.md

-Lab exercises for Language Processors 2016/2017
+C89 Compiler 2016/2017
 ===============================================

-This repository contains the specification for the three lab exercises for Language Processors.
+This repository contains the specification for the three lab exercises and the final project for Language Processors.
 The three exercises are equally weighted, and are worth 33.3% of your computing lab mark.